 Space for the center was donated by the First Christian Church in Stillwater.
 Following the appointment of a voluntary Board of Directors and the hiring of staff, the LIFE Center opened on February 15, 1983 and provided services two days a week.
 The program expanded to 5 days a week in September of the same year.
 In 1992, the center became licensed through the Oklahoma State Department of Health.

 The LIFE Center has continued to expand its program throughout the years.
-While the majority of participants are over the age of 60, the center also serves a sizable number of younger adults.
+While the majority of participants are over the age of 60, the center also serves a sizable number of younger adults who are dealing with the loss of independence due to illness or disability.
 The center is licensed to serve up to 40 people a day.

 Initial funding for the LIFE Center came from Eldercare, donations and participant fees.
 Additional funding sources through the years include United Way, the Oklahoma Department of Human Services, Developmental Disabilities Services and Advantage Waiver.
 In 2003, the LIFE Center was the recipient of the First Bennett Basore Award, which is given by the Stillwater Area United Way to a United Way Agency which exemplifies excellence in financial planning, stewardship and service.